New Orleans Sexual Assault Evidence Project: Results and Recommendations

 Ritter, "Solving Sexual Assaults: Finding Answers Through Research," 14-16.

-See the final report of the Louisiana State Police's Forensic DNA Unit Efficiency Improvement project (pdf, 125 pages).
+final report of the Louisiana State Police's Forensic DNA Unit Efficiency Improvement project (pdf, 125 pages).